Grapefruit’s Drug Tango: Unveiling Surprising Interactions

 4. Immunosuppressants

-Immunosuppressants are drugs used to prevent the body from rejecting transplanted organs and to treat certain autoimmune diseases.
+Immunosuppressants are drugs used to prevent the body from rejecting transplanted organs and to treat certain diseases.
 Grapefruit can inhibit the metabolism of these medications, leading to an increased risk of toxicity.
 This can compromise the effectiveness of the drug and potentially harm your immune system.
 If you are on immunosuppressants, it is crucial to avoid grapefruit and grapefruit juice.

 5. Antidepressants